-Product Category Solutions Suite of E-BOOST G.O.A.T.
-(Generator on a Truck) is a truck-mounted option that brings on-demand, high-capacity charging to EV truck and car owners at any convenient location.
-E-BOOST Mobile is a trailer-mounted solution that provides multiple options for towing and can be available at specific businesses, large sports and cultural events and can be relocated with minimal E-BOOST Products effort on short notice.
-E-BOOST Pod is a stationary EV charging solution with customizable higher capacity that can also service other power needs especially in emergency situations, such as a power outage, serving as a back-up power source with convenient power connectors and outlets available on board.
-Power Generation Equipment Engine-generator sets: power generation equipment with up to 2 MW of power output per genset, sourced from several manufacturers and available for install by our expert, licensed technicians.
-Available individually or in multi-unit paralleled configurations.
-Fuel options include liquid propane, natural gas, diesel and bi-fuel.
-Uninterruptible Power Supply (UPS) systems.
-Service Scheduled preventative maintenance, and 24/7 repair and support services provided for all makes and models of power generation equipment under one to five year contracts.
-Regional service and maintenance: provided by our technicians in the Midwest and Florida.
-National service and maintenance: provided by our technicians and a network of field service providers throughout the United States for multi-site, multi-state power generation equipment owners.
-UPS systems from major manufacturers.
+- e-Boost G.O.A.T.
+(Generator on a Truck) is a truck-mounted option that brings on-demand, high-capacity charging to EV truck and car owners at any convenient location. - e-Boost Mobile is a trailer-mounted solution that provides multiple options for towing and can be available at specific businesses, large sports and cultural events and can be relocated with minimal effort on short notice. - e-Boost Pod is a stationary EV charging solution with customizable higher capacity that can also service other power needs especially in emergency situations, such as a power outage, serving as a back-up power source with convenient power connectors and outlets available on board.

+Power Generation Equipment

+- Engine-generator sets: power generation equipment with up to 2 MW of power output per genset, sourced from several manufacturers and available for install by our expert, licensed technicians. - Available individually or in multi-unit paralleled configurations.
+Fuel options include liquid propane, natural gas, diesel and bi-fuel. - Uninterruptible Power Supply (UPS) systems.